lagubull/EasyDownloadSession/README.md

 EasyDownload Session is built on top of NSURLSession, contains a wrap around the session object that will take care of scheduling new download tasks for you.

 It can be configured to run as many concurrent operations as needed but the default behaviour is 1 running task.

 IMPORTANT: maximum number of downloads per host is 100.

+Cache has been disabled.

-There two ways of adding new downloads:
+There are two ways of adding new downloads:

 - scheduleDownloadWithId: It will add the task to a stack and will run whenever there is a free download slot.